Generative AI and the Hollywood Strike

 The Watermarking concept and its importance were covered in one of my previous blog posts on AI regulation (see link below).
 In this context, the emerging regulation looks to enforce watermarking of AI generated artifacts.
 This would include images, speech and videos that are generated by AI.

 According to the recent Biden Executive Order on AI, forcing AI generated content to be watermarked will be a must.
 But this is not enough.
-What’s needed here is an agreement with the studios to expand the industry’s watermarking standards, to include identity of studio, as well as the name of the specific project, and that watermarking should be applied both to the original content material that was used for training or fine-tuning, as well as on the AI generated content - this could help track and reduce potential leakage between projects.
+What might be needed here is expanding the industry’s watermarking standards, to include also the identity of the studio, as well as the name of the specific project, and use watermarking to help track and reduce potential leakage between projects.

 What does it all mean?

-Those were just a few examples, aiming to demonstrate the impact Generative AI can have on the film industry.
+Those were just a few examples, aiming to demonstrate the impact Generative AI could have on the film industry.
+Current outputs are not great.
+But technology is evolving fast.

 While AI offers many opportunities to assist creative work, it also poses challenges related to employment, creative rights, and the nature of art itself.
 The industry will need to adapt by balancing the benefits of AI with the irreplaceable elements of human creativity, storytelling and acting.

-Some of this is disheartening.
+Some of this is quite upsetting.
 Will Generative AI replace the role of humans in this process?
 And doesn’t owning the performer’s images, videos, and voice, and being able to re-use them at will take over the performer’s identity?

 Some people speculate a dystopic future where technology would enable consumers to request the AI to generate new films for them with specific actors, plot, and location, all customized to their personal preferences.
 I’m going to take the risk of famous-last-words here and say that this is very far-fetched.